canonical/curtin/doc/topics/apt_source.rst

   - lets consider we have a local mirror at ``mymirror.local`` but otherwise following the usual paths

+  - make an example with a partial mirror that doesn't mirror the backports pocket, so backports have to be disabled

 That would be specified as
 ::